alonso-herreros/uni-tapp-lab_sock1/README_EN.md

 We are now going to observe the TCP connections with the tcpdump tool.
 We instruct the tool to report on the entire traffic passing via the local-loop interface (loopback) whose origin or destination port is 8xxx.

+> You should understand that each machine has at least two network interfaces:
+> - Network standards for IPv4 reserve the 127.0.0.0/8 segment for loopback.
+This means that any packet sent to one of these addresses (from 127.0.0.1 to 127.255.255.254) will be looped back to the source.
+> - The actual IP address (in this case, within the university network) starting with 163.117 (uc3m) should look something like: 163.117.XXX.XXX.

 ### 2. Execute the following command in another window:

 ```